 You will have the opportunity to develop subject specialism and explore a range of experimental practices and technologies as you head to your final year.

-focuses and deepens your learning and skills so far towards developing a sense of your own practice, self-direction and experimentation.
+You will focus and deepen your learning and skills so far towards developing a sense of your own practice, self-direction and experimentation.

-sees you study a specific set of ideas, practices and theories chosen by you and related to your career and practice ambitions.
+In this unit you will study a specific set of ideas, practices and theories chosen by you and related to your career and practice ambitions.